-Cholera outbreak spreading in Yemen: WHO
+More cholera cases registered in Yemen but disease not spreading: WHO

-SANAA More cases of cholera have been registered in the Yemeni capital Sanaa, a World Health Organization (WHO) official said on Tuesday.
+SANAA (Reuters) - More cases of cholera have been registered in the Yemeni capital Sanaa but a World Health Organization (WHO) official said on Tuesday the epidemic was not yet spreading.

-The United Nations first reported the cholera outbreak on Friday.
+The United Nations first reported the cholera outbreak on Friday and said three cases had been confirmed in Sanaa.

+But a WHO official on Tuesday said 11 cases had now been registered.

-"The number of cases has increased from five to 11 people," WHO official Omar Saleh told a news conference in Sanaa.
+"All the suspected cases are from the same area, they are all interconnected, there is no spread of the disease," Omar Saleh told a news conference in Sanaa.

 Medics were working to curb the epidemic, which has yet to claim any deaths or spread beyond the capital, he said.